hunchat/hunchat-blog/content/blog/engineering-week-of-9th-15th-january-2022/index.md

 15. Author data not displayed in post replies screen
 16. Incorrect layout for posts in home feed

 The vast majority of these bugs were fixed by Tuesday.
 Now, 6., 8., 9. and 16. were only fixed between Thursday and Friday.
 6., 8. and 9. were all related to video submission and required careful attention because they involved uploading the videos to the storage bucket, resuming interrupted transfers when the app had previously been suspended or force-closed.
 It's quite fun to tackle these situations.
-16. was only fixed later because the my attention was on post submission, but it was a quite simple fix.
+16. was only fixed later because my attention was on post submission, but it was a quite simple fix.
 Took some experimentation, but simple nonetheless.

 I haven't looked on how to get percentage of crashes on sessions, but I can say that we've decreased them by A LOT.